zchee/neovim-wiki/GSoC-2017-Ideas.md

   - For example, a message with completion results should populate the completion menu and display that to the user.

 **Expected Result:**
-A function LSP client that could be shipped with neovim.
+A functional LSP client that could be shipped with neovim.

 **Difficulty:**
 Medium